 Alternative gardening styles

 Another option is to build a vertical garden on a wall or a standalone garden.
 You can build a wooden column with moss on its sides to grown herbs and other aerial plants.
 A vacant wall can be lined with hanging pots planted with small herbs or even orchids.
 Vines can also be planted next to the wall to create a wall of plants.
 Lastly, in a city apartment, an unutilized rooftop can be used as small city garden.
+Moreover, they are professional brick pavers so they only use the best materials for your project, but if you already have a brick layout, then you may want to get a dairy brick repair to have it end up looking brand new again.

 Garden implements can be utilized as extra garden space.
 For example, the roof of a shed can be used as extra space to grow herbs and other plants.
 Just be sure to use weather protection on the shed to keep the shed safe from the elements.